icshwi/e3training/workbook/chapter06.md

 ##  Assignments

-* Access DB files of a module within a running IOC

-  Using the startup script in `ch6_supplementary_paht/ch6.cmd`, print out all database files of the *asyn* module within an IOC, using commands.
+* Using the startup script in `ch6_supplementary_paht/ch6.cmd`, print out all database files of the *asyn* module within an IOC.

   > If you get stuck, remember that there's a command to use any UNIX command from within an IOC shell.
 Can you remember what it is?

-* Vendor libraries

-  Which module is used for a specific vendor library?
+* Which module is used for a specific vendor library?
 Why do we keep these files within the e3 structure?

-* `Makefile` rules

-  Can you find out which file it is that allow us to run `make vars` or `make env` within the e3 building system?
-It is the same for all modules and applications, so where could be located?
+* Can you find out which file it is that allows us to run `make vars` or `make env` within the e3 building system?

+  > It is the same for all modules and applications, so where could be located?

 ---